Weekly Goal Review Process: 25-Minute Reset

 5 min

-Step 1: look back – what happened?
+Step 1: look back, what happened?
 (5 minutes)

 Start with a quick backward scan.
 Pull up last week’s goals and check each one: completed, partially completed, or untouched.
 Do not judge yet.
 You are gathering data, not grading yourself.
 Write down what you accomplished, including wins that were not on the original list.

 This step catches something most people miss: unplanned accomplishments.
 You likely handled emergencies, helped a colleague, or made progress on something you forgot to formally track.
 Noting these builds an accurate picture rather than the artificially deflated view you get when you only count planned tasks.
+One distinction is worth making here.
+Process goals (for example, “exercise four times this week”) are scored on streak or completion rate, while outcome goals (for example, “finish the report”) are scored on milestone progress.
+Do not apply the milestone model to a habit, or the streak model to a one-off deliverable.

-Step 2: look inward – what got in the way?
+Step 2: look inward, what got in the way?
 (5 minutes)

 Identifying the specific obstacle behind each stalled goal is what separates productive reflection from guilt-driven rumination.